- Prayer and Worship

 7. How will I keep my items secure if I am away from the exhibit area?

 Security of all exhibited items is the exhibitor's responsibility.
 The USCCB, other CSMG collaborating organizations, and the Omni Shoreham Hotel will not be responsible for any lost or stolen items, or for any items that are left at the hotel after the breakdown period.
 Due to space limitations, CSMG is unable to store any exhibit items during the gathering.
 Please make sure you coordinate with UPS store on

 8. What if I experience problems with my exhibit once I get to the hotel?
 Whom should I contact?

-Leave a message (include your name, organization, cell phone number and hotel room number if applicable) for Nicole Germain at the CSMG Registration Desk.
+Leave a message (include your name, organization, cell phone number and hotel room number if applicable) for Diana Brown at the CSMG Registration Desk.
 Please note that these questions should not be directed to hotel staff.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,

 nor does it necessarily endorse, the website, its content, or